 - Criminal Felony/Misdemeanor by County of Residence – superior and municipal court records search in any county in the U.S. in which the individual has resided in the last seven years.

 - Sex Offender Registry – sex offender search by state.

 Wisconsin law prohibits an employer from discriminating against an applicant or employee on the basis of arrest or conviction record unless the pending criminal charge or conviction substantially relates to the circumstances of the position.
-Applicants with a criminal history will not be automatically disqualified from employment, and a current employee’s criminal history will not result in automatic disciplinary action or dismissal.
-If an applicant’s or employee’s criminal background check reveals a pending criminal charge or criminal conviction, UW Eau Claire Human Resources staff must engage in an individual analysis and will determine whether a substantial relationship exists between the pending charge or criminal conviction and the functions of the position.
+Applicants with a criminal history will not be automatically disqualified from UW System employment, and a UW System employee’s criminal history will not result in automatic disciplinary action or dismissal.
+If an applicant’s or employee’s criminal background check reveals a pending criminal charge or criminal conviction, the UW institution must engage in an individual analysis to determine whether a substantial relationship exists between the pending charge or criminal conviction and the functions of the position.

-UW Eau Claire will require employees who hold positions of trust with access to vulnerable populations, as defined in this policy, to report any criminal arrests, charges, or convictions (excluding misdemeanor traffic offenses punishable only by fine) to the director of human resources within twenty-four (24) hours or at the earliest possible opportunity.
+UW System institutions must require employees who hold positions of trust with access to vulnerable populations, as defined in paragraph 1(a) of this policy, to report any criminal arrests, charges, or convictions (excluding misdemeanor traffic offenses punishable only by fine) to human resources, or to whomever the institution designates as the appropriate individual to receive a report, within twenty-four (24) hours or at the earliest possible opportunity.
 Failure to make the required report may constitute a violation and may result in disciplinary action, up to and including dismissal.
-The same procedures will be implemented for volunteers who hold a position of trust with access to vulnerable populations.
+The same procedures must be implemented for volunteers who hold a position of trust with access to vulnerable populations.